-A: Yes, air plants need to be fertilized with a specialized succulent or cacti fertilizer once per month during the growing season which are spring and summer for optimal growth.
+A: Yes, air plants need to be fertilized with a specialized succulent or cacti fertilizer once per month during the growing seasons, which are spring and summer, for optimal growth.

 Q: What should I do if my air plant gets infested with pests?

 A: If you notice any mealybugs on your air plant, try wiping them off with an alcohol-soaked cotton swab or spray them with neem oil.
 Be sure to inspect your plants regularly for pests so you can take action as soon as possible!

 Q: Can I repot my air plant?

 A: Yes, if desired, you can repot your air plant into a larger container.
 However, it is not necessary to do so unless you want to display your plant in a different way.
 Air plants don't need to be repotted as frequently as other houseplants.